iSpiEFP/iSpiEFP_GUI/README.md

 The General Atomic and Molecular Electronic Structure System (GAMESS) is a general ab initio quantum chemistry package.
 GAMESS is maintained by the members of the Gordon research group at Iowa State University.
 For more information visit: https://www.msg.chem.iastate.edu/gamess/
 #### LibEFP
 LibEFP is a full implementation of the Effective Fragment Potential (EFP method).
 LibEFP facilitates extension of unique electronic structure methodologies designed for accurate simulations in the gas phase to condensed phases via QM/EFP.
 LibEFP is designed to give developers of quantum chemistry software an easy way to add EFP support to their favorite package.
 For more information visit: http://carlosborca.com/libefp.html

-### Help
-For help on using iSpiEFP visit the website that Yen has made. <sorry I am missing that right now>

 ---